 Louvre Museum guided tour information and booking.

-From the main entrance through the pyramid, access the Carrousel du Louvre Shopping Mall, a complement to your visit with a few interesting shops.
+From the main entrance through the pyramid, access the Carrousel du Louvre Shopping Mall with a few interesting shops.

 Paris metro: station Palais Royal on line 1